 During the year ended December 31, 2018, the Company decided not to renew two of the five claims for Arikepay and now holds three contiguous claims totaling 1,800 hectares.

-Exploration activities for the period ended September 30, 2020
+Exploration activities for six months ended June 30, 2021

 Field activities on the Arikepay project during this period have been limited to third party reviews of the drill sites and drill core.